georust/gdal/gdal-sys/Readme.md

 ## Pre-generated bindings

 By default, the bundled bindings will be used.
 To generate them when building the crate, the `bindgen` feature must be enabled.

-You can enable one of the `min_gdal_version_X_Y` features to pick a specific version of the pre-generated bindings.
-For more information, see the [Cargo.toml](Cargo.toml) file.